Cyclic model: Steinhardt-Turok model

-The Baum–Frampton model
+Baum–Frampton model

 This more recent cyclic model of 2007 assumes an exotic form of dark energy called phantom energy, which possesses negative kinetic energy and would usually cause the universe to end in a Big Rip.
 This condition is achieved if the universe is dominated by dark energy with a cosmological equation of state parameter $w$ satisfying the condition $w\equiv \frac{p}{\rho} <-1$, for energy density ${\rho}$ and pressure p.
 By contrast, Steinhardt–Turok assume $w {\geq}-1$.
 In the Baum–Frampton model, a septillionth (or less) of a second (i.e. 10^{−24} seconds or less) before the would-be Big Rip, a turnaround occurs and only one causal patch is retained as our universe.
 The generic patch contains no quark, lepton or force carrier; only dark energy – and its entropy thereby vanishes.
 The adiabatic process of contraction of this much smaller universe takes place with constant vanishing entropy and with no matter including no black holes which disintegrated before turnaround.

 The idea that the universe "comes back empty" is a central new idea of this cyclic model, and avoids many difficulties confronting matter in a contracting phase such as excessive structure formation, proliferation and expansion of black holes, as well as going through phase transitions such as those of QCD and electroweak symmetry restoration.
 Any of these would tend strongly to produce an unwanted premature bounce, simply to avoid violation of the second law of thermodynamics.
 The condition of $w <-1$ may be logically inevitable in a truly infinitely cyclic cosmology because of the entropy problem.
 Nevertheless, many technical back up calculations are necessary to confirm consistency of the approach.
 Although the model borrows ideas from string theory, it is not necessarily committed to strings, or to higher dimensions, yet such speculative devices may provide the most expeditious methods to investigate the internal consistency.
 The value of $w$ in the Baum–Frampton model can be made arbitrarily close to, but must be less than, −1.